russmckendrick/records/content/albums/the-stars-the-oceans-the-moon-12607039/index.md

 ---
 title: "Echo & The Bunnymen - The Stars, The Oceans & The Moon"
-album_artist: "Echo & The Bunnymen"
+artist: "Echo & The Bunnymen"
-album_title: "The Stars, The Oceans & The Moon"
+album_name: "The Stars, The Oceans & The Moon"
 date: 2018-10-06
 release_id: "12607039"
 slug: "the-stars-the-oceans-the-moon-12607039"
+hideSummary: true
 cover:
     image: "the-stars-the-oceans-the-moon-12607039.jpg"
+    alt: "The Stars, The Oceans & The Moon by Echo & The Bunnymen"
+    caption: "The Stars, The Oceans & The Moon by Echo & The Bunnymen"
-tags: ["Pop"]
+genres: ["Pop"]
-hideSummary: true
+styles: null
 ---

 ## Tracklisting